Emiko124/Starbucks-capstone/README.md

 2	ADA BOOST	0.725649
 3	Naive Bayes	0.447499

-Secondly I built a model that predicts the event including the offer type(bogo, discount and information)
+The second model includes the offer type(bogo, discount and information) as part of the independent variable

-The acccuracy for individual model are as follows:
+The acccuracy for the second  model are as follows:

 Model Accuracy Score